How to avoid your graduate intake disappearing on you

 Ghosting /ˈɡəʊstɪŋ / noun/ The practice of ending a relationship with someone by suddenly, and without explanation, withdrawing from all communication.

 A disheartening 94% of employers report that they have been ghosted by jobseekers.
-It’s not a new phenomenon, but in these times of low unemployment and tight labour markets, it’s becoming increasingly prevalent.
+It’s not a new phenomenon, but in these times of low unemployment, tight labour markets, and AI applications, it’s becoming increasingly prevalent.

 Ghosting can occur at all stages of the recruitment process.
 Some applicants simply don’t turn up to interviews, others complete several rounds before bailing, and a sizeable number accept an offer but then don’t take up the job, causing maximum disruption.
 Research from Indeed showed that of the 83% of employers who report having been ghosted, 65% say the candidate accepted their offer, but failed to show up on day one.